Jahway/ToneTrace/README.md

 ## Acknowledgements

-- Dr James S. Plank at University of Tennessee for providing the opportunity to develop this project.
+- Dr. James S. Plank at University of Tennessee for providing the opportunity to develop this project.
 - [libsndfile](http://www.mega-nerd.com/libsndfile/) and [FFTW](http://www.fftw.org/) libraries for enabling audio processing and Fourier transform capabilities.